 Some might say that casting one type of Arab as another type of Arab was the least of the sins committed by the producers.
-Auda abu Tayi, a Bedouin warrior, is played by Anthony Quinn, a Greek (yet another one!).
+Auda abu Tayi, a Bedouin warrior, is played by Anthony Quinn, the son of an Irish father and a Mexican mother, best known for his role as a Greek (in the aptly named Zorba the Greek).
 Prince Faisal, later King of Syria and Iraq, is played by Alec Guinness, the quintessential Englishman.
 Yet somehow all this colorism did not detract from the movie’s appeal.
 It won seven Academy Awards, including Best Picture.

 The movie’s colorism even touched the Latino community.
 One of the most compelling performances in the epic is that of the Turkish Bey, who tortures Lawrence.
 This role of Ottoman malevolence was played by Jose Ferrer, a Puerto Rican.
 Though his screen time is short, Ferrer once said: “If I was to be judged by any one film performance, it would be my five minutes in Lawrence.”
 It did not occur to Ferrer to apologize for spending those five minutes outside his ethnic/racial lane.